The exodus of Puerto Ricans to Florida is transforming its politics

 Related

-Republican state representative Bob Cortes, who is Puerto Rican, said the same thing happened to him when he moved stateside with his wife and their child 32 years ago.
+Republican state Rep. Bob Cortes, who is Puerto Rican, said the same thing happened to him when he moved stateside with his wife and their child 32 years ago.

 “These are the same voters that will not vote straight party lines," he said.
 "They are the voters that usually will vote for the candidate that appeals to them.”